saikatHi6/ConceptDoc/System Design/In_Memory_Cache_tweeter.md

 1. The second type of result shows that for some workloads LRU works better than others.
+Such a result is often expected because LRU protects recently accessed objects and is well known for its miss ratio performance in workloads with strong temporal locality.

+### Miss Ratio comparison
+1. Twemcache uses random slab eviction by default because random eviction is simple and requires less metadata.
-Such a result is often expected because LRU protects recently accessed objects and is wellknown for its miss ratio performance in workloads with strong temporal locality.
+2. The second type of result shows that for some workloads LRU works better than others.
+Such a result is often expected because LRU protects recently accessed objects and is well known for its miss ratio performance in workloads with strong temporal locality.
+For workloads with inter-arrival time like Figure 14a, LRU can work better than FIFO because it promotes recently accessed objects, which have a higher chance of being reused soon.
-2.
+3. The third type of result shows that FIFO is the best eviction algorithm, such as CDN caching.
+FIFO can perform better than LRU.
+Such workloads may include scan type of requests such as a service that periodically sends emails.
+4. The last type of result show that in some workloads, slabLRU performs much better than any other algorithms.

+- We see that at the large cache size slabLRU is the best for around 10% of workloads, and this fraction gradually increases as we reduce cache size.
+- only at very small cache sizes, LRU becomes significantly better than FIFO.

+** Write-heavy workloads in caching systems usually have lower throughput and higher latency, because the write path usually involves more work and can trigger more expensive events such as eviction. write-heavy workloads have shorter TTLs with less skewed popularity, which are in sharp contrast to read-heavy workloads.

+### Short TTLs

+1. Transient object cache:  An approach employed for proactive expiration (especially for handling short TTLs), proposed in the context of in-memory caches at Facebook [59], is to use a separate memory pool (called transient object pool) to store short-lived objects.
+The transient object cache consists of a circular buffer of size t with the element at index i being a linked list storing objects expiring after i seconds.
+Every second, all objects in the first linked list expire and are removed from the cache, then all other linked lists advance by one.
+2. Background crawler: Another approach for proactive expiration, which is employed in Memcached, is to use a background crawler that proactively removes expired objects by scanning all stored objects.

+**File system caching is different from distributed in-memory caches due to a variety of reasons. , file system caches usually stores objects of fixed-sized chunks (512 bytes, 4 KB or larger), while in-memory caches store objects of a much wider range (Section 4.6), and scan is common in file systems, while rare in in-memory caches.**